2022 Annual Security Report

 In 2020 NCC partnered with the Rowan Center for Sexual assault education to host several virtual events for NCC students.
 These Rowan Roundtable provided an open forum and safe space to talk about navigating healthy/unhealthy relationships.

 NCC encourages the reporting of criminal activity that occurs within the geographic area as defined by the Clery Act directly to the Department of Security, however The Clery Act requires that institutions disclose the statistics for crimes reported to local police agencies and crimes reported to CSAs as well.
 The intent of including non-law enforcement personnel (CSAs), is to acknowledge that in some instances members of the security team can be perceived as intimidating to the person in distress and a CSA can provide another perspective to the situation.
 In any case, the victim and the campus-affiliated individual who is acting as a CSA, must know their responsibilities under the Clery Act crime reporting so that no crime will be ignored.
 CSA’s should immediately report the criminal activity to the Department of Security who will prepare an incident report.
 CSA’s are not responsible for determining whether a crime has taken place, or for trying to convince any alleged victims to contact law enforcement authorities.

-CSAs include the Chief Operating Officer, Security Site Manager and all security staff, the Dean of Academics, the Dean of Students, the Title IX Coordinators, the Director of the Counseling Center, the Director of Student Activities, the Phi Theta Kappa Coordinator and all faculty advisors to student groups and organizations.
+CSAs include the Associate Dean of Campus Operations, Security Site Supervisor and all security staff, the Dean of Academics, the Dean of Students, the Title IX Coordinators, the Director of the Counseling Center, the Director of Student Activities, the Phi Theta Kappa Coordinator and all faculty advisors to student groups and organizations.

 Norwalk Community College Crime Statistics

 Campus Security Authority is a Clery Act-specific term that encompasses four groups of Individuals and organizations associated with an institution.